 Just like Fowler, I had a real love for the cinema as a kid (still do).
 It has such a delicious atmosphere that you just don’t get in your living room, especially when you have so many siblings (one time my brother rented a video and said it was about fluffy rabbits (I was a big animal lover).
 After a few minutes of a man being chased through woods (not a fluffy bunny in sight, which was probably just as well given what happened next) I figured my brother was having me on.
 After the man was captured at a cabin and forced to look in a mirror while another man pointed a gun to his head and said “Witness this” before pulling the trigger, I decided to give the rest of the film a miss.
 That and watching Robocop and Razorback too young possibly scarred me for life).

 The cinema felt like a magical place, which of course it is, as it transports you to a different world.
 One of my favourite moments was when my big sister took me to see Labyrinth (mainly because she wanted to see Bowie), and another was when my dad took me to The Princess Bride.
-There was also Empire of the Sun (which I mentioned in an earlier post), though an interest in war was a big no-no for a girl and all my mates hated it.
+There was also Empire of the Sun, though an interest in war was a big no-no for a girl and all my mates hated it.
 I loved my tales of the supernatural in book form, but it wasn’t until I was much older that I discovered the delights of horror films (apart from Gremlins, of course).
 Fowler, on the other hand, was deliciously obsessed at a young age and dressed up as his favourite characters from books and films: